Memealade/CharlesBunyan.com/README.md

 # CharlesBunyan.com
 My Portfolio website
-Made this at 9PM while taking a dump and suffering with extreme stomach pain, because anyone can program, anywhere, anytime, in any condition.
+Made this at 9PM while having a poo.
+Anyone can program.